 - In 1876, one vote gave Rutherford Hayes the Presidency of the USA.

 - In 1923, one vote gave Adolf Hitler the leadership of the Nazi Party.

 - In 1941, one vote saved the Selective Service process here in the USA, just weeks before Pearl Harbor was attacked.

-One single vote, one single voice makes a difference that can change history.
+One single vote, one single voice makes a difference that can change history (Mt.
+Olive Pickle Company - food for thought).
 Look at the people in the Bible who had only one vote to offer and yet their voice, their influence affects us even today: